cicsdev/cics-java-liberty-springboot-jdbc/blog/blog.md

 The REST controller is the code which will process the requests coming in from the browser.
 It will direct the incoming requests to the appropriate service method to complete the request.

-Code for EmployeeRestController.java can be seen in the git sample [here](https:\\link.here.com).
+Code for EmployeeRestController.java can be seen in the git sample [here](https://github.com/cicsdev/cics-java-liberty-springboot-jdbc/blob/master/src/main/java/com/ibm/cicsdev/springboot/jdbc/EmployeeRestController.java).
 The controller contains endpoints to perform the following functions
 * simple end point to display usage information
-* display all rows int the table
+* display all Employees in the table
-* display one row in the table
+* display one Employee in the table
 * add a new row (Employee) to the table
 * delete a row (Employee) from the table
-* update row (Employee) in the table
+* update a row (Employee) in the table
 * add a new row (Employee) to the table under an XA transaction
 * delete a row (Employee) from the table under an XA transaction
 * update row (Employee) in the table under an XA transaction